 William Alan Richard Fraine was born in Huddersfield on 13 June 1996.
 He attended Silcoats School in Wakefield and was part of the Yorkshire Academy before moving away for his Sixth Form studies at Bromsgrove School and then University at Durham.
 While at Bromsgrove, Fraine played for Worcestershire Seconds.
 At University, Fraine featured for Durham MCCU and for the MCC Universities in the Second Eleven Championship, before his breakthrough with Notts.

-Back with the county of his birth for 2019, following his 11 matches for Nottinghamshire, Fraine started in four T20, one List-A and 8 County Championship matches.
-He opened the innings for Yorkshire in his First-Class cricket and totalled 393 runs in the season.
+Back with the county of his birth for 2019, following his 11 matches for Nottinghamshire, Fraine started in four T20, one List-A and 8 County Championship matches; in First-Class cricket he scored 393 runs in the season.